marceloreyran/Master-s-degree-in-software-engineering/README.md

 4. [Software Design and Architecture (CS465/EN465)](https://github.com/cs465-en465/spring2021/blob)
 - Course Description: In this course, students will learn about software design principles, patterns, practices, methodologies, architectures, and technologies relevant to modern software development.
 - Course Description: In this course, students will learn how to design software systems that meet user requirements while adhering to best practices in software engineering.
 Topics include object-orient.
 - Course Description: The course will provide students with an understanding of software design principles, patterns.
+- Course Description: The course focuses on designing, implementing, testing, maintaining, and deploying software systems.